fcagalj/legacy-fe-candidate-assignment/README.md

 A full-stack Web3 application built for message signing and verification using Dynamic.xyz embedded wallet, React, Node.js, Express, TypeScript, and ethers.js.

-**Now organized as a Turbo Monorepo for optimal development experience!** 🚀
+**Project is organized as a Turbo Monorepo for optimal development experience!** 🚀

 ---